 This is just a tip of the iceberg when it comes to harmful ingredients that are used in the manufacturing of skin, hair and cosmetic products.
 This includes products such as toothpaste, deodorants and perfumed sprays.

 Avoid using these products by becoming a label examiner and not trusting, most importantly the more prominent cosmetic companies because often these are the worst culprits.
 Don’t be fooled by words such as natural or organic check the ingredients as there may be very little if any of these ingredients, not to mention there may also be harmful, synthetic ingredients that have been mentioned.

 Whenever possible, choose products from a local and trusted source that you know use 100% natural ingredients such as essential oils and herbs for skin and hair care treatment.
-Your skin will love you for it!
-This was what I aimed for when developing the Just for You range.

 Learn the Best Ways to Achieve Optimal Health & Ageless Ageing “Naturally” with Easy to Follow Self-Care Guidance in Julie’s eBook: Optimal Health the Key to Ageless Ageing